-Below are the most commonly asked questions about the Adult Day Center:
+Below are the most frequently asked questions about the Adult Day Center

 We are proud to be the only adult day center in Dane County that offers a custom program for people with Alzheimer's, dementia and other memory loss conditions; and a certified MUSIC & MEMORYSM facility through Dan Cohen's MUSIC & MEMORY SM Certification Program.

-Q: What tasks can be delegated to the C.N.A.’s?
-Are there any tasks a C.N.A. can not do at the day center?
+What tasks can be delegated to the C.N.A.’s?

 Vital sign monitoring- blood pressure, pulse, respirations, temperature, orthostatic blood pressure (sitting to standing, unless otherwise specified)